Gisborne, New Zealand: Captain Cook landing

 Gisborne's Kaiti Beach is the place where British navigator Captain James Cook made his first landing in New Zealand upon the Endeavour.
-Cook had earlier set off from Plymouth, England in August 1768 on a mission bound for Tahiti.
+Cook had earlier set off from Plymouth, England, in August 1768 on a mission bound for Tahiti.
 Once he had concluded his duties in Tahiti, Cook continued south to look for a large landmass or continent, before heading west.
 Young Nick's Head was thought to be the first piece of New Zealand land sighted by Cook's party, and so named because it was first observed by cabin boy Nicholas Young on 6 October 1769.

-On 9 October, Cook came ashore on the eastern bank of the Turanganui River, accompanied by a party of men.
+On 9 October, Cook came ashore on the eastern bank of the Tūranganui River, accompanied by a party of men.
 Their arrival was marred by misunderstanding and resulted in the death and wounding of nine Māori over four days.

-It was also on the banks of the Turanganui River that first the township of Turanga, then the city of Gisborne, grew as European traders and whalers began to settle in the river and port area.
+It was also on the banks of the Tūranganui River that first the township of Turanga, then the city of Gisborne, grew as European traders and whalers began to settle in the river and port area.

 The landing site was commemorated by a monument in 1906, on the 137th anniversary of Cook's arrival.
-In 1964 the Gisborne committee of the New Zealand Historic Places Trust registered the land around the monument as a historic reserve, and in 1990 it was designated a National Historic Reserve and put under the care of the Department of Conservation.
+In 1964, the Gisborne committee of the New Zealand Historic Places Trust registered the land around the monument as a historic reserve, and in 1990 it was designated a National Historic Reserve and put under the care of the Department of Conservation.

-In 2019 a memorial was erected by Ngāti Oneone on Titirangi, a local hill, to honour Te Maro who was one of the first casualties of the arrival of the ship Endeavour.
+In 2019, a memorial was erected by Ngāti Oneone on Titirangi, a local hill, to honour Te Maro, who was one of the first casualties of the arrival of the ship Endeavour.

 European settlement and town growth

-Starting in the early 1830s, traders such as Captain John Harris and Captain George E. Read set up the first trading stations along the Turanganui river and are attributed to the founding of the town.
+Starting in the early 1830s, traders such as Captain John Harris and Captain George E. Read set up the first trading stations along the Tūranganui river and are attributed to the founding of the town.
 Over the next 30 years, many more European traders and missionaries migrated to the region.
-In 1868 the government bought 300 hectares of land for a town site.
+In 1868, the government bought 300 hectares of land for a town site.
 The town was laid out in 1870 and the name changed from Turanga to Gisborne, after the then colonial secretary, and to avoid confusion with Tauranga.
 In 1872, Gisborne's first public school was opened and its first newspaper, the Poverty Bay Standard was established.
 A town council was formed in 1877.